castrot/calasmash/README.md

 calasmash will update the port and url values before launching the application, your iOS application will need to use the plist values when running it's calabash-ios target.

-You can then use a method along these lines to get the url in the iOS application when running the calabash target.
+You can then use a method along these lines to get the url in the iOS application when running the calabash target and direct any API requests to the url.

 [Sample method](https://gist.github.com/alexfish/7505005)